-Established Mayor's Executive Directive No. 14 (Villaraigosa Series), by Business Inclusion Program requires all respondents to Requests for Bid (RFB), Requests for Proposal (RFPs), and Requests for Qualification (RFQs) to perform subcontractor outreach to all available MBE/WBE/SBE/EBE/DVBE/OBE firms which could perform a portion of the scope of work required in the respective RFB, RFP, or RFQ.
-As proof of the respondent's outreach efforts. the respondent is required to perform Business Inclusion Program Outreach on the Business Assistance Virtual Network (BAVN), www.labavn.org
+(Villaraigosa Mayor's Directive No. 14 Established by Executive Series), the Business Inclusion Program requires all respondents to Requests for Bid (RFB), Requests for Proposal (RFPs), and Requests for Qualification (RFQs) to perform subcontractor outreach to all available MBE/WBE/SBE/EBE/DVBE/OBE firms which could perform a portion of the scope of work required in the respective RFB, RFP, or RFQ.
+As proof of the respondent's outreach efforts, the respondent is required to perform the Business Inclusion Program Outreach on the Regional Alliance Marketplace for Procurement (RAMP) website at www.rampla.org